 - Sensory and perceptual systems

-This theme concerns the normal and abnormal functions of sensation and perception, particularly in vision and hearing.
+This topic concerns the normal and abnormal functions of sensation and perception, particularly in vision and hearing.
 Research activities encompass psychophysics, visual and auditory cognition, virtual reality, computational modelling, neuroimaging and TMS.

 - Social cognition and affect research